Criminal Law and Criminal Justice

 What you will learn

-Compulsory modules on this course will equip you with the following:
+Compulsory modules on this course will provide you with:

-- an introduction to theoretical perspectives that underpin an understanding of the relationship between criminal law and criminal justice
+- an introduction to theoretical perspectives on the relationship between criminal law and criminal justice

 - deep insights into cutting-edge debates and a range of contemporary issues in criminal law and criminal justice